-Total STEMM: there are 23,018 Full-Time Equivalent (FTE) academic positions employed in STEMM
+Total STEMM: there are 28,724 academic staff and 2,598 research-only professional staff employed in STEMM

-- If we exclude medicine and health, women make up only 29.7% of Full-Time Equivalent positions among academics (STEM)
+- If we exclude medicine and health, women make up only 32.3% of academic and research staff (STEM)

-Table 1: Sum of FTE for Academic staff in STEMM fields by gender, Department of Education and Training data, 2014
+Table 1: Total number of academic and research staff in STEMM fields by gender, Department of Education and Training data, 2014

 Gender disparity by level